goliatone/gminions/README.md

 We can have a single interface to emit events over different transports.
 - mqtt.js: browser, devices, server.

 Make an EventDispatcher that extends EventEmitter and implements pattern matching.
 We can use the same as MQTT.
+We could also add Promises?

 https://www.npmjs.com/package/pattern-emitter